Culture and entertainment

 On campus the College green is the ideal space to grab some sunshine in-between your classes.
 Take in the 12 outdoor sculptures or simply relax in the sunshine.
 Ellenbrook Fields, directly next to our de Havilland campus, plays host to a weekly ParkRun and is home to lots of natural wildlife.

-The UH Common Reading Experience is a University of Hertfordshire-wide reading programme focused on first-year students.
+The University of Hertfordshire Connect Common Reading Experience is a University of Hertfordshire-wide reading programme focused on first-year students.

 Students and staff read the same book and participate in discussions, activities and events that relate to the themes of the book.